 Practical Implementation in the Laboratory

 In this segment, we have outlined simple guidelines for the effective dissolution of peptides in the laboratory.
 Most peptides have recommended storage temperatures as lyophilized powder and solution and should be adhered to.
-If the powder form of the drug is stored in refrigerated condition, it should be equilibrated to room temperature initially before resuspension.
+If the powder form of the substance is stored in refrigerated condition, it should be equilibrated to room temperature initially before resuspension.
 The peptide solution can be filtered through a 0.2 µm filter to avoid any possible bacterial contamination since it is a rich source of amino acids.

 Peptides Reconstitution – Example using sterile water as the diluent: